rewind4419/zenitsu/README.md

 - [Controller Reference](docs/controller.md)
 - [Calibration Procedures](docs/calibration.md)
 - [Development Guide](docs/development.md)

+## 📝 Notes
+- REV motor config (brake mode/current limits) is wrapped in a guard so CI builds without REV vendordeps still compile; on the robot these settings apply automatically.

 ## 🚨 Safety
 This robot has an **emergency stop system**.
 Press the **PS Button** to immediately stop all robot functions.
 Controller disconnect also stops the robot automatically.